Sengkang: Language

+Education

+As of 2020, 98.2% of the population above 15 years old in Sengkang is literate.
+This ranking the 6th highest among all planning areas in Singapore.
+70.1% of residents are literate in two languages, with the most common language pair being English and Chinese (52.4% of residents).
+7.1% of residents are literate in three or more languages.

+62,586 residents in Sengkang have attained a university qualification, constituting 33.6% of the population.
+In contrast, 15,853 residents, or 8.5% of the population, have no educational qualifications.

+Employment and income

+According to the 2020 Census of Population, 141,414 of residents aged 15 years and over in Sengkang are employed, out of the 148,800 in the labour force.
+This equates to an employment rate of 95.0%, higher than the national employment rate of 94.2%.
+The remaining 57,197 residents aged above 15 in Sengkang are outside the labour force.

+Among the employed residents in Sengkang aged 15 years and over, most earn a gross monthly income of between S$1,000 and S$1,999, with 12.2% being in that category.
+6.1% earn less than S$1,000 per month, while 4.7% earn above S$15,000 per month.

+Additionally, most resident households in Sengkang have a monthly household income of S$20,000 and over, constituting 11.0% of all households.
+The second highest category for monthly household income is between S$15,000 and S$17,499, encompassing 7.6% of all households.

 Notable places

 Sengkang's two main rivers, Sungei Punggol and Sungei Serangoon, run through the town with a network of green connectors along their banks.
-They link housing precincts to neighbourhood parks such as Sengkang Riverside Park, as well as the Sengkang Swimming Complex, Sengkang Hockey Stadium and Anchorvale Community Centre.
+They link housing precincts to neighbourhood parks such as Sengkang Riverside Park, as well as the Sengkang Swimming Complex, Sengkang Hockey Stadium, Lorang Hualus and Anchorvale Community Centre.
 These park connectors are linked to the Coney Island Park in Punggol New Town and the existing Punggol Park in the south, to better serve the recreational needs of the residents of Sengkang.
 Sengkang Sculpture Park, located in Compassvale, is an elongated green space created below the LRT viaducts.

 Sengkang's major public transport amenities were built in tandem with the main public housing development.
 The main heavy rail tunnels through Sengkang and the elevated track infrastructure of the intra-town Sengkang LRT were developed as the existing public housing blocks were being built in the late 1990s.
 The amenities were built in a contiguous building complex, which gives commuters direct access between Sengkang MRT/LRT station, Sengkang Bus Interchange, Compass Heights condominium and Compass One shopping centre.
 The Compassvale bus Interchange was later built besides Sengkang Bus Interchange, and came into operations on 12 March 2017.